 - 01 New permanent or temporary roads shall not be allowed. - 02 New energy or utility structures shall not be allowed. - 03 New commercial communication sites shall not be allowed. - 04 New developed recreation sites shall not be allowed. - 05 Extraction of saleable mineral materials shall not be allowed.

 Guidelines (MG-GDL-CCRW)

-01 As stated in the enabling legislation, new recreation special uses should not detract from wildlife protection and wilderness characteristics.
+01 To be consistent with the enabling legislation, new recreation special uses should not detract from wildlife protection and wilderness character.

 Suitability (MG-SUIT-CCRW)